prettytable/prettytable/README.md

 print(table)
 ```

-#### Custom Format Example
+#### Custom Format Example (with _colors_)

+The `custom_format` attribute allows you to define a function for custom cell value
+formatting.
+For example, the following code demonstrates how to apply a single function
-For example to print strings in `blue`, positive numbers in `green` and negative numbers
+across all columns to display strings in `blue`, positive numbers in `green`, and
-in `red` and the numbers are expected to have a precision of 2.
-In this example the same
+negative numbers in `red`, all with a precision of two decimal places.
+Your custom
-function is applied for all columns, and you can also evaluate the `field` parameter in
+function can also inspect the `field` parameter to apply field-specific formatting.
-the function, if you want field specific behaviour.

 ```python
 import prettytable